-- Full-sized Alphanumeric typewriter keys are arranged like a standard typewriter keyboard and are used for text entry.
-The Windows keys on either side of the spacebar open Windows menus and perform other special functions. - Function keys, when pressed together with the <\mathbb{F}n> key, enable special functions. - Cursor and Screen control keys move the cursor.
-They may perform other functions, depending on your software.
+- Full-sized Alphanumeric typewriter keys are arranged like a standard typewriter keyboard [QWERTY] and are used for text entry.
+The Windows key opens Windows menus and performs other special functions. - F1 to F12 and the Cursor/Screen Control keys, when pressed together with <Fn> key, enable special functions. - The <Fn> Application/Fn key is used for quick access to shortcut menus and help assistants in Windows as well as standard Fn key combinations.